gulzoa/Work/README.md

 ## About
-Master’s Graduate in Electrical & Microsystems Engineering with 3+ years of experience in Electrical and Automotive Systems Engineering.
+I am Master’s Graduate in Electrical & Microsystems Engineering with 3+ years of experience in Electrical and Automotive Systems Engineering.
 I have experience in embedded systems, automotive electronics, and IoT development in Automotive, Electronics and IOT companies.
 I am also proficient in C/C++, Python, STM32/ESP32, Nordic SoCs, and RTOS, with proven success in hardware–software integration and developing sensor and power distribution solutions.